-Excessive stimulation is the combination of an excess duty cycle (i.e., one that occurs when ON time is greater than OFF time) and high frequency stimulation (i.e., stimulation at ≥50 Hz).
+Excessive stimulation is the combination of an excess duty cycle (i.e., one that occurs when ON time is greater than OFF time) and high frequency stimulation (i.e., stimulation at \geq 50 Hz).
 Excessive stimulation has resulted in degenerative nerve damage in laboratory animals.
+Furthermore, excess duty cycle can be produced by continuous or frequent magnet activation (> 8 hours).
 While LivaNova limits the maximum programmable frequency to 30 Hz, it is recommended that you do not stimulate with excess duty cycle.
+Further, physicians should warn patients about continuous or frequent magnet use as this could lead to early battery depletion.